Our Services

 Published on: 5/21/2026

-Blood eosinophil counts offer insight into airway inflammation and help identify eosinophilic asthma subtypes that often respond best to inhaled corticosteroids or targeted biologics using thresholds of <150, 150–300, and >300 cells/µL.
-Clinicians also monitor trends over time to predict treatment response and adjust management.
+Blood eosinophil counts are a key biomarker for airway inflammation and help identify eosinophilic asthma—a subtype that typically responds best to inhaled corticosteroids or targeted biologics.
+Clinicians use thresholds of <150, 150–300, and >300 cells/µL to guide treatment decisions and track trends over time to predict response and adjust care.

 Asthma is a complex respiratory condition characterized by airway inflammation and variable airflow obstruction.
 Among the cells involved in asthma's inflammatory process, eosinophils play a key role.
 Measuring blood eosinophil counts helps doctors classify asthma types, predict treatment response, and monitor disease control over time.
 This guide reviews what blood eosinophil counts mean, the typical reference ranges, and how this information applies to asthma management.